Beaufort Historical Association

 In April 1962 at a meeting in the courthouse, Mrs. Hamilton was re-elected president.
 Other officers chosen were Dr. John Costlow, vice-president; Mrs. Ben Jones, secretary-treasurer; and Mrs. Charles Cheek, corresponding secretary.

-Slides of the Old Bury Ground were shown and hope expressed that Van Potter, who had long taken an interest in the cemetery and was considered an authority on it, would tape a commentary to accompany the slides.
+Slides of the Old Burying Ground were shown and hope expressed that Van Potter, who had long taken an interest in the cemetery and was considered an authority on it, would tape a commentary to accompany the slides.
 That, unfortunately, was never done.

 Dr. Costlow presented a design for plaques to go on historic buildings.
 He was assisted by Ms. Elizabeth Merwin, Beaufort, artist and specialist in heraldry.
 The design is the one in use today.
 It embodies a blue and silver checked border taken from the Duke of Beaufort’s coat of arms and signifies fair play.
 The Lancaster red rose at the bottom represents the Lancaster line, which figures in the duke’s family.
 A gold menhaden at the top harks back to “Fish Town.”
 The name by which Beaufort was known in the early 1700’s.